Do you know your Apps?

 By Luke Aldred

 In today’s digital world, working with children and young people is more challenging than ever before.
 After all, with the prevalent (and frequently changing) use of social media, it’s important that as social workers, we understand what the most popular apps are used by teenagers and young people.
+We have also covered adult apps in a separate blog post.

 #WildWestWeb – a new NSPCC campaign